UGC ads featuring creators boost performance and give your marketing a human touch. Below we share best practices and examples of how to use UGC in...

 On that note, hiring UGC creators requires many of the same steps and considerations as influencers.
 This includes…

 - Drafting a creative brief and instructions to help creators nail your brand’s content

 - Conducting outreach and pitching creators to collaborate

 - Determining how many creators you need to support your brand’s goals

-Since UGC creators work independently, finding and hiring them means reaching out one by one.
-This speaks to the value of a user-generated content platform to aggregate UGC-style posts for brands while eliminating the tasks above.
+This all speaks to the value of a user-generated content platform to generate and aggregate UGC-style posts for brands while eliminating the tasks above.

 Whether through UGC creators or influencers, brands are hungry for authentic content.

 That’s because UGC-style posts offer creative ways for brands to show off their products with a much-needed human touch.

 And sure, the idea of on-demand content creation is appealing to busy brands.

 This is especially true if you don’t have the bandwidth for pitching and negotiating yourself.